 Entries in the tax return

-To elect the Alternative Calculation for Year of Marriage in TaxSlayer Pro, from the Main Menu of the tax return (Form 1040) select:
+To elect the Alternative Calculation for Year of Marriage in TaxSlayer Pro, in the tax return select:

 - Payments, Estimates & EIC